Krisel Lagman: House of Representatives (1998–2004)

-Krisel Lagman first became a member of the House of Representatives as a representative of Albay's 1st district in 1998.
+Krisel Lagman first became a member of the House of Representatives as a representative of Albay's 1st district in 1998; her predecessor was her father Edcel Lagman.
 She was a former member of the Laban ng Demokratikong Pilipino (LDP), which is part of the Laban ng Makabayang Masang Pilipino (LAMMP) coalition which elected Joseph Estrada as president in 1998.
-Her predecessor was her father Edcel Lagman.
+Simultaneously, she was also the vice president of the Luzon chapter of Sanlakas, a political organization that advocated for the rights of laborers and marginalized sectors.

 In 1999, Lagman exposed an attempt by Mary Ann Maslog, who allegedly offered her an opportunity illicitly earn 40 percent commission for the purchase of school supplies for Albay's 1st district.

 In 2000, Lagman was among the LDP politicians to sign the impeachment complaint against Estrada.
 This led to the anti-Estrada faction of LDP to splinter by the following year.
 Estrada was deposed in the Second EDSA Revolution in January 2001.

 She was the principal author of the House version of a legislation converting Tabaco from a municipality into a city – House Bill No. 9794.
 Residents of the then-municipality ratified the law in 2001.

-Her father Edcel Lagman retook the her position after the latter won the 2004 election.
+Her father Edcel Lagman retook her position after the latter won the 2004 election.
 The elder Lagman served until 2013.

 Mayor of Tabaco

-Lagman first became the first female mayor of her hometown of Tabaco after she won the 2007 election.
+Lagman first became the second female mayor of her hometown of Tabaco after she won the 2007 election.
 In the 2013 election, Lagman failed to get a third consecutive term after she lost to Marie Demetriou.
 Lagman was reelected as mayor in the 2016 election.

 House of Representatives (2025–present)

 Lagman ran in Albay's 1st congressional district during the 2025 elections.
 She won with 128,871 votes.
 She pledge to pursue the passage of a law legalizing divorce in the Philippines as well as providing financial aid to solo parents.
-She won the race, marking her return to the Congress after 21 years, and will fill the vacancy created by the death of her father in January 2025.
+She won the race, marking her return to the Congress after 21 years and succeeding her late father five months after his death.

+Views

+Similar to her father, Lagman opposed capital punishment.